LEMON-Mapping: Loop-Enhanced Large-Scale Multi-Session Point Cloud Merging and Optimization for Globally Consistent Mapping: Experiments

 Table~\ref{table:thickness} reports the averaged plane thickness and planarity evaluation results over all sequences in the S3E dataset.
-Our method achieves the best performance compared to DCL-SLAM and LAMM, indicating that the proposed spatial bundle adjustment significantly improves the geometric accuracy of multi-robot mapping and effectively mitigates the multi-robot map divergence commonly observed in PGO-based methods.
+Our method achieves the best performance compared to baselines, indicating that our spatial BA significantly improves geometric accuracy and effectively mitigates the multi-robot map divergence commonly observed in PGO-based methods.